Struggle Moors Sportive in Yorkshire

 Struggle Moors is one of the UK's hardest sportives in Yorkshire.
-Struggle Moors will next take place on 07 July 2019 and entries will open at 12pm (noon) on Friday 1st Feb 2019 to pre-registered riders.
-Ensure you pre-register to secure a place before everyone else.
 Although this epic feat may feel frightful, with preparation, pacing and plenty of fuel it's achievable for any aspiring road cyclist.

 About Struggle Moors Sportive

-The event begins in the stunning setting of Ampleforth Abbey, North Yorkshire and takes riders over 180km of challenging terrain among breathtaking Yorkshire Moors landscape.
+The event begins in the stunning setting of Ampleforth Abbey, North Yorkshire, with accommodation at the start/finish, and takes riders over 180km of challenging terrain among breathtaking Yorkshire Moors landscape.
 New for 2019 is a 150km route, offering aspiring riders a taste of the epic ascents of the Yorkshire Moors.

 The route has been dubbed as one of the hardest sportives in the UK, with riders continuing their training following Struggle Dales to take on this monster event.
 Cycling Weekly reviewed it as: "One of the best days out and something to aspire to.”

 Struggle Moors sportive route is 112 miles long, taking in 10,193ft over five climbs set within the North Yorkshire Moors’ exposed, relentless but stunning landscape.
 Beware, there’s plenty of uncategorised climbs too!

 Struggle Moors now offers a challenging 95 mile route, ideal for aspiring riders keen to tackle the iconic ascents of the North Yorkshire Moors National Park.
 The new 150km route takes in 8,256ft still features Struggle Moors' infamous climbs including Glaisedale Horror and Rosedale Chimney.